-Match or Basic – some of the above are rods designed for match use, and are therefore more expensive, while others are for more basic usage, and suitable for beginners.
+Match or Basic – some of the above are rods designed for match use on commercial fisheries, and are therefore more expensive, while others are for more basic usage, and suitable for beginners.

 That’s about it, so all that remains now is to give our verdict.

 To be honest, it’s difficult to recommend an item such as this as the user will determine what is important to them, but here’s our brief attempt.
 If you want a top-quality match rod, any of the Daiwa models will suffice, as this is a maker with a long-established reputation for excellent rods.
 If you want a beginner’s package, have a look at number two on the list from Oakwood, as it is an all in one set up with which you can simply get up and go.

 That’s it, so whatever you choose, enjoy your fishing!

 Mike has over 30 years of fishing experience in carp fishing and general coarse fishing.
 He is always looking for the latest fishing kit to try out and talk about and needs a bigger shed due to all the fishing tackle he owns.
 You can read more about him here.